RafaelLisboa/RafaelLisboa/README.md

 ### Hi there 👋, my name is Rafael
 #### I'm a full stack developer in training

-I am an Systems analysis and development student, enthusiast for programming and learning, always seeking more and more knowledge and practice  :orange_book:
+I am an Systems analysis and development, enthusiast for programming and learning, always seeking more and more knowledge and practice  :orange_book:

 ![](https://komarev.com/ghpvc/?username=RafaelLisboa)